-Dear Friendly Ghostwriter, I would love to write a book, but have trouble getting my thoughts down on paper.
+Dear Friendly Ghostwriter, I would love to write a book but have trouble getting my thoughts down on paper.
 Whenever I write, I don’t feel it communicates what I’m trying to say.
-How do you get to the point where you can write something, and others understand what you intended to say?
+How do you get to the point where you can write something, and others understand what you intend to say?
 How do I communicate through writing? – Cole

 Cole, your question gets to the heart of writing.
 I think we can all forget sometimes that we’re simply working to communicate an idea to another person.
 That’s really all we are going for, right?

 To answer your question, here are a few ideas to help you get your point across.

 Summarize your message

 It’s a good idea to create a little summary of what you wish to communicate before you begin writing a piece.
 No matter the length of the piece, take the time to jot down your message and read it over before you begin your writing session.
 It will help keep you on point.